 Seeing as it’s one of the best places in New Zealand to snorkel, it would seem rude not to give it a go.
-Visitors can park on the mainland and cross the bridge to the island to enjoy incredible snorkelling and diving.
-Hire your diving or snorkeling equipment at the Seafriends Marine Conservation and Education Centre just before the island or bring your own gear.
+Visitors can park on the mainland and enjoy an incredible day of snorkelling and diving.
+Equally, you can take a swim with no gear and enjoy the marine life swimming in the clear waters beneath you.
+Hire your diving or snorkelling equipment at the Seafriends Marine Conservation and Education Centre just before the island or bring your own gear.

 Because fishing is banned in this region, there’s nowhere else along the coast where you’ll see so many fish all in one place, including snapper, blue maomao, red moki and rock lobsters.